rethinkdb/rethinkdb-rs/api/javascript/transformations/order_by.md

 (defaults to ascending).

-Sorting without an index requires the server to hold the sequence in memory, and is limited to 100,000 documents.
+Sorting without an index requires the server to hold the sequence in memory, and is limited to 100,000 documents (or the setting of the `arrayLimit` option for [run](/api/javascript/run)).
 Sorting with an index can be done on arbitrarily large tables, or after a `between` command using the same index.